Beauty and the Beast (1946 film): Plot

-While scrubbing the floor at home, Belle (Josette Day) is interrupted by her brother's friend Avenant (Jean Marais) who tells her she deserves better and suggests they get married.
+While scrubbing the floor at home, Belle is interrupted by her brother's friend Avenant, who tells her she deserves better and suggests they get married.
 Belle rejects Avenant, as she wishes to stay home and take care of her father, who has suffered much since his ships were lost at sea and the family fortune along with them.
-Belle's father (Marcel André) arrives home announcing he has come into a great fortune that he will pick up the next day, along with gifts for his daughters, Belle and her shrewish sisters Adelaide and Felicie.
-Belle's roguish brother Ludovic (Michel Auclair), believing they will soon be wealthy, signs a contract from a moneylender (Raoul Marco) allowing him the ability to sue Ludovic's father if he can't pay.
+Belle's father arrives home announcing he has come into a great fortune that he will pick up the next day, along with gifts for his daughters, Belle and her shrewish sisters Adelaide and Felicie.
+Belle's roguish brother Ludovic, believing they will soon be wealthy, signs a contract from a moneylender allowing him the ability to sue Ludovic's father if he can not pay.
 Belle's sisters ask for a monkey and a parrot as gifts, but Belle asks only for a rose.

 However, the next day, Belle's father finds on his arrival that his fortune has been seized to clear his debts and he is as penniless as before.
 He has no money for lodging and is forced to return home through a forest at night.
 He gets lost in the forest and finds himself at a large castle whose gates and doors magically open themselves.
 On entering the castle, he is guided by an enchanted candelabra that leads him to a laden dinner table where he falls asleep.
 Awakened by a loud roar, he wanders the castle's grounds.
-Remembering that Belle asked for a rose, he plucks a rose from a tree which makes the Beast (Jean Marais) appear.
+Remembering that Belle asked for a rose, he plucks a rose from a tree which makes the Beast appear.
 The Beast threatens to kill him for theft but suggests that one of his daughters can take his place.
 The Beast offers his horse Magnificent to guide him through the forest and to his home.